leducthanhkim2004/HexaGrub/README.md

 ## 📚 Documentation & Support
 - For assistance, feel free to open an issue in this repository or contact the project maintainers.
+- Our product is in progress for developing and we will release all documents in a near future
 ---

 **Happy coding! 🚀**